HealthCatalyst/Fabric.Cashmere/guides/components/navbar.md

 :::
 ##### Fixed Top
-To fix the navigation bar to top of the screen, such that it stays put when your scroll, set the `fixedTop` property to true.
+To fix the navigation bar to top of the screen, such that it stays put when your scroll, set the `fixedTop` property to `true`.
 You'll need to also add the following to your body style sheet:

 ``` css
     body {